gamesbook/protograf/docs/source/core_shapes.rst

    :width: 330

 ===== ======
-|sh3| The shapes are constructed using the command with these properties:
+|sh3| The Polyshapes are constructed using the command with these properties:

         .. code:: python